 In any case, the evidence of risk is strong enough to make vigilance against periodontal disease a daily priority.
 The first line of defense is a good brushing before bed, when you rise, and after meals.
 Also, try to floss a couple of times a day.
 For those who just can’t seem to acquire that essential habit, a great investment is a water pick.
 This nifty tool eases the process of getting food particles out from between your teeth.

-With regular trips to the dentist for cleanings, you’ll undoubtedly be alerted to signs of periodontal disease and its progression.
+With regular trips to the dentist for cleanings, you’ll undoubtedly see signs of periodontal disease early in its progression.

 As mentioned earlier, a good balance of antioxidants is a line of defense against infection.
 In fact, antioxidants work to prevent the structural breakdown of cells and tissues.
 They specifically target the mechanisms that produce free radicals.
 Useful antioxidants in the fight against periodontal disease include Vitamin C, Vitamin E, Gingko Biloba, sumac, and green tea.

-David York Supports All Patients with Periodontal Disease
+David York Agency Supports All Patients with Periodontal Disease

 If you’d like more information about David York Agency’s qualified, compassionate caregivers, contact us at 718.376.7755.
 A free phone consultation can help you decide what services might be best.
 If you’d like to hear more from us, please like us on Facebook or follow us on Twitter or LinkedIn.